naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/3.IP-Connectivity/ip-connectivity.md

 - D. Each router checks the routes it learns.

 A. B, protocols such as RIP, re-advertise routes learned.
 This can be problematic as it is the equivalent of gossip - routes learned through this method are never tracked for status or double checked for validity.

+76. Which type of network are distance-vector protocols best suited for?
+- A. Networks containing fewer than 255 routes
+- B. Networks containing fewer than 15 routers
+- C. Networks containing more than 15 routers
+- D. Networks containing more than 255 routers

+A. B.

+77. Which problem could arise from use of a distance-vector routing protocol?
+- A. Routing loops
+- B. Router incompatibility
+- C. Complexity of configuration
+- D. Default route advertisement

+A. A, routing loops are the most common problem when you are using a distance-vector routing protocol.
+Although they can occur with any dynamic routing protocol, distance distance-vector protocols are most susceptible due to how they converge routes.

+78. Which dynamic routing protocol uses the Diffusing Update Algorithm as its routing algorithm?
+- A. RIP
+- B. EIGRP
+- C. OSPF
+- D. BGP

+A. B, the diffusing update algorithm, or DUAL, is used by EIGRP to calculate the best route for the destination network.

+79. Which is a disadvantage of distance-vector routing protocols?
+- A. Router incompatibility for RIP
+- B. Slow convergence of routing tables
+- C. Resource usage of CPU and RAM
+- D. The complexity of RIP design

+A. B, slow convergence of routing tables is a major disadvantage for distance-vector protocols like RIP.
+It could take several announcement cycles before the entire network registers a routing change.

+80. Which dynamic routing protocol uses the Bellman-Ford routing algorithm?
+- A. RIP
+- B. EIGRP
+- C. OSPF
+- D. BGP

+A. A, RIP uses Bellman-Ford, EIGRP use DUAL, OSPF uses the Dijkstra algorithm and BGP uses the best path algorithm that determines the best path between two networks.